APA TOPSS Charles T. Blair-Broeker Excellence in Teaching Awards

 - A updated CV or resume.

-Submissions will be evaluated using the TOPSS rubric.
+Submissions will be evaluated using the TOPSS rubric (PDF, 371KB).
 The award committee is appointed by the TOPSS chair and will include no less than three members.
 Incomplete submissions will not be considered.
 The committee reserves the right not to confer an award if submissions do not meet minimum requirements.

 The winners will be announced in the Psychology Teacher Network newsletter.